Privacy Portal

 const CLIENT_SECRET = process.env.CLIENT_SECRET;

-// Your OAuth Application's Redirect URI
+// Your OAuth Application's Redirect URI (this could be passed by the client)

 const REDIRECT_URI = 'your-redirect-uri';